-I don’t have to do the whole 25-foot (7.6 m) vertical, I decide on my way up the cliff, but I do make my way to a log perch about a dozen feet high, gather my wits and dive.
+I don’t have to do the whole 25-foot (7.6 m) vertical, I decided on my way up the cliff, but I do make my way to a logperch about a dozen feet high.
+I gathered my wits and dived.
 The water feels like sherbet tastes, cool and clean.

-We sling the fish in the fridge, have a snack of fresh papaya, and repair to the cool fastness of the bedroom to wait for a rain squall to wake us for dinner.
+We slung the fish in the fridge and enjoyed a snack of fresh papaya.
+Then we retired to the cool vastness of the bedroom to wait for a rain squall to wake us for dinner.
 The rhythm of the ceiling fan seems to pick up the constancy of the Caribbean swells at the beach nearby.

-That night at dinner on the veranda, with candles set out on a rattan coffee table, we watch the moon’s silver wrinkle the pool while music drifts up from a distant steel drum concert.
+That night at dinner on the veranda, with candles set out on a rattan coffee table, we watched the moon’s silver wrinkle the pool while music drifted up from a distant steel drum concert.

 Fireflies wink in the meadow surrounding The Palms, and the last flickers of lightning from the last squall of the day tickle a distant sky.
 Those are the illuminations we swim under later, counting fireflies and savoring the moonlit warmth.